 Henry H. Lindner, MD

-I'm a 58 yr. old physician and philosopher.
-I live in rural northeast Pennsylvania where my father's German grandfather settled over 100 years ago.
-I graduated from Jefferson Medical College in 1984 and began training as a psychiatrist.
-I was soon appalled at the false theories and ignorance that dominated the specialty and resigned to be a general practitioner.
-However, I did not like general practice medicine.
-Fortunately, in 2004 I learned about the importance of human hormone.
-I found a way to use my medical training and licensure to directly improve people's lives, to make a living, and to enjoy creating a fundamentally new field of medicine.
-Eventually I realized that the reason I never like general practice medicine was that, like psychiatry, it too was just a diagnosis and drug scheme; corrupted by the pharmaceutical corporations' interests and control of medical information at all levels.
+However, I did not like general practice.
+Fortunately, in 2004, I learned about the importance of human hormones for health and well-being.
+I found a way to use my medical training and licensure to directly improve people's lives, to make a living, and to enjoy learning about a fundamentally new field of medicine.
+Eventually, I realized that the reason that I never like general practice medicine was that, like psychiatry, it was just a diagnosis and drug scheme run by the pharmaceutical corporations.

 About my Family